-Tis the season for Eggnog Biscotti – a crispy Italian cookie that includes #HolidayButter and eggnog.
-Great for pairing with a hot cup of coffee, tea, or hot chocolate.
+Tis the season for an Eggnog Biscotti recipe!
+This crispy Italian cookie not only includes eggnog IN the actual biscotti, but is also topped with an amazing eggnog glaze.
+Pair your homemade biscotti with a hot cup of coffee, tea, or hot chocolate.

 Making biscotti has become one of my favorite things.
 While there are desserts that are easier to make, biscotti is still relatively simple.
 They also look impressive, no matter if they are studded with fruit, dipped in chocolate, or drizzled with glaze.